Bridgetek/EVE-MCU-BRT_AN_012-Example-FT9XX/README.md

 See https://brtchip.com/software-examples/ft9xx-examples/

 Demonstrates a USB HID implementing a Virtual Keyboard display on an Bridgetek EVE screen.
-It uses the [BRT_AN_025](https://github.com/Bridgetek/EVE-MCU-BRT_AN_025) library.
+It uses the [BRT_AN_025](https://github.com/Bridgetek/EVE-MCU-BRT_AN_025) EVE library.

 This project requires a BridgeTek MM900EVxB board and FT812 or BT817 board and display.
+It is written to allow easy porting to other MCUs.

 ## Information